Thermo Fisher to buy Life Tech for $13.6 billion

 Aldermore Group Plc reported a 34 percent jump in full-year profit as the British bank issued more mortgages and loans to homeowners as well as small and medium enterprises.

-NEW YORK Thermo Fisher Scientific Inc (TMO.N) on Monday agreed to buy Life Technologies Corp (LIFE.O) for $13.6 billion (8.8 billion pounds) in a deal that would make it one of the top two companies in the hot field of genetic testing.
+Thermo Fisher Scientific Inc (TMO.N) on Monday agreed to buy Life Technologies Corp (LIFE.O) for $13.6 billion (8.8 billion pounds) in a deal that would make it one of the top companies in the hot field of genetic testing.

 The pact values Life Tech at $76 per share, a 12 percent premium, and is one of the year's biggest corporate takeovers.

-It would catapult Thermo, the world's largest maker of scientific and laboratory equipment, to the forefront of the fledgling field of personalized medicine, where research is uncovering the hereditary underpinnings of diseases to better tailor treatments to patients.
+The deal would catapult Thermo, the world's largest maker of scientific and laboratory equipment, to the forefront of the fledgling field of personalized medicine, in which research is uncovering the hereditary underpinnings of diseases to better tailor treatments to patients.

 "Genetic sequencing is an area that will become increasingly important over the years in terms of specialty diagnostics, and Thermo needs to compete in that market because they have a number of products in that area that ultimately could get displaced by sequencing applications," said Macquarie Capital analyst Jonathan Groberg.

-"We didn't want to be a more distant participant, and this transaction facilitated us having a stronger position there," Casper said in a telephone interview.
+"We didn't want to be a more distant participant, and this transaction facilitated us having a stronger position there.
+Today there are two industry leaders, Life Technologies being one of them," Casper said in a telephone interview.

+On a call with analysts, Casper acknowledged that Life Tech is No. 2 behind Illumina Inc (ILMN.O) on next-generation gene sequencing, but he said Life Tech has been gaining market share and has a promising pipeline of products in development.

-Illumina last year rebuffed a $6.8 billion hostile takeover bid by Swiss drug maker Roche Holding AG ROG.VX.
-Shares of Illumina, which will now have to compete with a far larger rival with much greater resources, were down nearly 3 percent.
+Illumina last year turned down a $6.8 billion hostile takeover offer from Swiss drugmaker Roche Holding AG ROG.VX that demonstrated the appeal of gene-sequencing technology.

-Interest in buying Illumina could heat up again, given the company's unique position in advanced gene sequencing.
+The offer represents a premium of about 12 percent to Life Tech's market close on Friday.
+Life Tech shares were up 7.5 percent at $73.11, below the offer price.

-Analysts estimate the combined company's 2013 revenue at about $17 billion.
+The combined company would have 2013 revenue of about $17 billion, according to analysts' estimates.
 The acquisition will also enhance Thermo's offerings in the fast growing field of food safety, and its ability to grow in China and other emerging markets.

-"The combined company has significant scale in emerging markets and scale makes a huge difference there," said Casper, adding that the deal "will put us in even better position to grow in the fastest growing regions in the world."
+"The combined company has significant scale in emerging markets and scale makes a huge difference there," said Casper, adding that the combination of the two companies "will put us in even better position to grow in the fastest growing regions in the world."

 The acquisition is by far the biggest deal for Thermo since the company was created in the $12.8 billion merger of Thermo Electron and Fisher Scientific International in 2006.
 It is also far larger than the biggest previous deal on Casper's watch - the $3.5 billion acquisition of Phadia in 2011.